Gepetto/robotpkg/README.txt

         3.1.4  patches/*
     3.2  Making a package work
-        3.2.1  Incrementing versions when fixing an existing package 4  The robotpkg infrastructure internals
+        3.2.1  Incrementing versions when fixing an existing package 3.2.2  Substituting variable text in the package files (the SUBST framework)
+4  The robotpkg infrastructure internals

 1